Sherwood Eddy

-George Sherwood Eddy (1871–1963) was a leading American Protestant missionary, administrator and educator.
-He was a prolific author and indefatigable traveler.
-His main achievement was to link and finance networks of intellectuals across the globe, especially Christian leaders in Asia and the Middle East.
-He enabled missionaries to better understand and even think like the people they were serving.
-His long-term impact on the Protestant communities in the United States, and in the Third World, was long lasting.
+George Sherwood Eddy (1871–1963) was an American Protestant missionary, administrator and educator.
+He authored numerous works and traveled extensively to promote dialogue and understanding between missionaries and local communities, particularly in Asia and the Middle East.
+He played a role in establishing networks of Christian intellectuals across different regions.
+His contributions to Protestant communities in the United States and abroad have been recognized as influential.
 From the 1930s onwards, he became a Christian socialist.

 Biography

 Early life and family

 George Sherwood Eddy was born on January 19, 1871, to George Alfred Eddy and Margaret Louise Norton at Leavenworth, Kansas.
-His father George Eddy was a leading businessman and civic leader; he and his wife Margaret were of Yankee stock, The son attended Phillips Andover Academy, and graduated Yale College in engineering in 1891.
+His father was a businessman and was active in civil affairs, and his family had roots in the Northeastern United States.
+Eddy attended Phillips Andover Academy, and graduated Yale College with a degree in engineering in 1891.
 Eddy married Alice Maud Harriet Arden (1873–1945) on November 10, 1898.
 They were the parents of two children, Margaret and Arden.
-After his first wife's death, he married Catherine Louise Gates in 1946.
+After Alice's death, he married Catherine Louise Gates in 1946.